 Cash Flows from Financing Activities.
-Net cash used in financing activities for the three months ended September 30, 2005 was \$17.5 million compared with net cash provided by financing activities of \$1.0 million for the three months ended September 30, 2004.
-Our financing activities for the three months ended September 30, 2005 consisted primarily of \$18.8 million of cash used for the purchase of treasury stock, partially offset by \$1.2 million in proceeds from common stock issued under our stock option plans and employee stock purchase plan and \$139,000 of excess tax benefit from share-based compensation.
-Our financing activities for the three months ended September 30, 2004 consisted primarily of proceeds from common stock issued under our stock option plans and employee stock purchase plan of \$1.0 million, less payments made on capital lease and equipment financing obligations.
+Net cash used in financing activities for the six months ended December 31, 2005 was \$15.6 million compared with net cash provided by financing activities of \$126.9 million for the six months ended December 31, 2004.
+Our financing activities for the six months ended December 31, 2005 consisted primarily of \$18.8 million of cash used for the purchase of 1.2 million shares of treasury stock, partially offset by \$2.3 million in proceeds from common stock issued under our stock option plans and employee stock purchase plan and \$880,000 of excess tax benefit from share-based compensation.
+Our financing activities for the six months ended December 31, 2004 consisted primarily of the proceeds from the issuance of \$125.0 million of convertible senior subordinated notes and \$6.3 million from common stock issued under our stock option plans and employee stock purchase plan, partially offset by \$4.3 million of debt issuance costs.

 Common Stock Repurchase Program.
 In April 2005, our board of directors authorized a stock repurchase program for up to \$40 million of our common stock on the open market or in privately negotiated transactions, depending upon market conditions and other factors.
-Common stock repurchased under this program is held as treasury stock and through September 30, 2005, purchases under this program totaled 2,306,100 shares for an aggregate cost of \$17.34 per share.
+Common stock repurchased under this program is held as treasury stock, and through September 30, 2005, purchases under this program totaled 2,306,100 shares for an aggregate cost of \$17.34 per share.

-In October 2005, our board of directors authorized an expansion of our stock repurchase program for up to an additional \$40 million of our common stock on the open market or in privately negotiated transactions, depending upon market conditions and other factors.
-The number of shares purchased and the timing of purchases will depend on general business and market conditions and other factors, including alternative investment opportunities.
-No additional shares have been repurchased under the expanded stock repurchase program.
+In October 2005, our board of directors authorized an expansion of our stock repurchase program for up to an additional \$40 million of our common stock on the open market or in privately negotiated transactions, depending upon market conditions and other factors though October 2007.
+Through December 31, 2005, no additional shares have been repurchased under the expanded stock repurchase program.

 Bank Credit Facility.
 We currently maintain a \$15 million working capital line of credit with Silicon Valley Bank.
-The Silicon Valley Bank revolving line of credit, which expires on November 27, 2005, has an interest rate equal to Silicon Valley Bank's prime lending rate, and provides for a security interest in substantially all of our assets.
-We intend to renew our revolving line of credit on or before the expiration date, provided mutually agreeable terms can be reached.
-We had not borrowed any amounts under the line of credit as of September 30, 2005.
+The Silicon Valley Bank revolving line of credit, which expires on November 26, 2006, has an interest rate equal to Silicon Valley Bank's prime lending rate, and provides for a security interest in substantially all of our assets.
+We had not borrowed any amounts under the line of credit as of December 31, 2005.

 Convertible Senior Subordinated Notes.
 During December 2004, we issued \$125 million of 0.75% Convertible Senior Subordinated Notes maturing on December 1, 2024 (the "Notes") in a private offering pursuant to Rule 144A under the Securities Act of 1933, as amended.
 The Notes bear interest at a rate of 0.75% per annum payable on December 1 and June 1 of each year.
+We will pay additional contingent interest on the Notes if the average trading price of the Notes is at or above 120% of the principal amount of the Notes for a specified period beginning with the six-month period commencing December 1, 2009.
+The amount of contingent interest payable on the Notes for a specified five trading-day period preceding such six-month period.